 Some core principles of ACT are:

 Similar to Mindfulness practitioners, ACT therapists use exercises to help clients remain present and focused on the breath or their moment-to-moment thoughts and feelings, rather than trying to avoid or judging internal experiences.
 Feelings themselves are momentary, changing experiences in your body and mind.
 However, because of childhood learning experiences, you may develop negative judgments about feelings and what it means to have them – like “You’re depressed again – You’re such a loser!”
 When you pay attention to the feelings and describe them in language (e.g., my chest feels tight – seems like anxiety), they become less threatening.
 You realize that feelings will not make you die or fall apart, that you can tolerate them, and that they will pass.
-Watching feelings rise and fall in your body, gives you a sense of them as transient experiences, rather than part of who you are in essence.
+Watching feelings rise and fall in your body helps you see them for what they are – as transient experiences, rather than parts of who you are in essence.

-ACT Therapy has been used with substance abusers, people suffering from chronic pain and illness, or patients with obsessive thoughts, anxiety, and depression.
+ACT Therapy has been used with substance abusers, people suffering from chronic pain or illness, or patients with obsessive thoughts, anxiety, or depression.
 ACT works well with clients who are tired of letting uncontrollable symptoms rule their lives and are willing to take a more active role.

 According to SAMHSA’s Registry of Effective Programs,